aodhanlutetiae/aodhanlutetiae.github.io/_posts/2019-11-30-aberfan-tv.md

   - The Crown
 ---

-When the latest series of the TV series *The Crown* was released in late 2019 one episode was set against the Aberfan disaster that occurred in a Welsh mining town in 1966.
-And a rarely-visited page on Wikipedia was sought out by viewers.
+When the latest series of the TV series *The Crown* was released in late 2019 one episode was set against the  disaster that occurred in the Welsh mining town Aberfan in 1966.
+And everyone turned to a rarely-visited page on Wikipedia.

 ![Visits to Wikipedia 'Aberfan disaster' page in mid-November 2019](/images/aberfan_wikipedia.png)